 - Age.
-Children and young adults are the most likely age groups to be affected, possibly because they're likely to stay in the water longer and are more active in the water.
+Children and young adults are the most likely age groups to be affected, possibly because they are likely to stay in the water longer and are more active in the water.

-The CDC suggests that the following measures may reduce your risk of naegleria infection:
+The Centers for Disease Control and Prevention (CDC) suggests that the following measures may reduce your risk of naegleria infection: